We are migrating data to a new database. The new database will be introduced in the next months.

 Access to metadata and public available data is possible via the database: jenaexperiment.iee.uni-jena.de after registration as an external user.

-!!!
+!
 Due to some security issues, we need to upgrade the Jena Experiment Information System.
 So the server has to be temporarily offline.
-But it will be back to normal by next Wednesday (30th September 2020).

 Once the public data is downloadable in the database, an external user needs to search and select the datasets she/he is interested in.
 The system allows users to select multiple datasets using the “cart” symbol.
 This allows a download of multiple datasets at once.
 The system automatically extracts information from multiple datasets into one or several spreadsheets for further use.
 Before the download starts, a questionnaire needs to be filled where the external user provides information about the purpose of the data download including the aim of the study and the type of analyses intended.